neooooo28/DH101_Grp8/README.md

-# DH101_Grp4
+# Analysis of Los Angeles arrest data from 2010 to 2020
-Final project for Digital Humanities 101, a class at UCLA teaching students about complementing humanistic questions with data analysis.
+This will be the repository for the final project for Digital Humanities 101, a class at UCLA teaching students about complementing humanistic questions with data analysis.

-## Project

-Analysis of Los Angeles arrest data from 2010 to 2020

 ### Collaborators